HangfireIO/Hangfire.Documentation/configuration/configuring-logging.rst

 Configuring logging
 ====================

-Starting from Hangfire 1.3.0, you are **not required to do anything**, if your application already uses one of the following libraries through the reflection (so there Hangfire itself does not depend on any of them).
-Logging implementation is being **automatically chosen** by checking the presence of corresponding types in the order shown below.
+Starting from Hangfire 1.3.0, you are **not required to do anything**, if your application already uses one of the following libraries through the reflection (so that Hangfire itself does not depend on any of them).
+Logging implementation is **automatically chosen** by checking for the presence of corresponding types in the order shown below.

 1. `Serilog <http://serilog.net/>`_
 2. `NLog <http://nlog-project.org/>`_